KalaayPT/Profit-Taker-Guide/tldr.md

 - Primary: Ogris, used exclusively for pylons.
 - Melee: any Zaw with <b>Exodia Contagion</b> (make sure you can reach 100% crit chance).
 This is because Contagion turns Zaws into incredibly strong projectile weapons that can both be used very quickly and cover a lot of elements because of how Exodia contagion works, more on that a bit later
-- Secondary: any high [crit] damage secondary works, but because of the innate elements on a Contagion Zaw, you want one that has innate magnetic damage (a lich weapon or a Synoid Gammacor).
+- Secondary: any high [crit] damage secondary works, but because of the innate elements on a Contagion Zaw, you want one that has innate magnetic damage (a lich weapon or a Synoid Gammacor) or you will have to equip [Magnetic Might](https://warframe.fandom.com/wiki/Magnetic_Might).
 The weapon of choice therefore is [Tenet Diplos](/beginner/vex-armor-builds#tenet-diplos-build).
 More on the element distribution in a second.
 - Archgun: can be used either in hand (see [Mausolon](#archgun-in-hand-mausolon) lower down) or in mech (see [Corvas](#archgun-on-mech-corvas) lower down).
 The easier option is usually to do mech, since it doesn't leave you in the open during the pull down animation and during the destroying of the legs
 :::